 - Antidotes to the isolating effects of leading

-So what is going on?
+So why is effective leadership so lonely and exhausting?
 Why does leading tend to isolate us from those we lead?

 Consequences of the power to decide

 By definition, leaders are decision-makers.
 And, of course, those decisions affect others.
 The truth my earlier self did not understand is that each decision reminds others of who has the authority that they do not have.
 In other words, the act of decision-making highlights the distance between the decision-makers and those following.
 Inevitably, leading puts a spotlight on a gap between the leaders and those they lead.

 Additionally, there often is a good bit of irritation about that imbalance in authority and personal agency.
 Perhaps even at a societal level, some of the roiling discontent over “elites” reflects this underlying resentment about authority.
 Most leaders I talk to experience this upset, and they do not enjoy it.
 Our awareness of the isolating effects of leading is powerful on those days.

 Different decisions; Different responses

 Of course, not all decisions are the same.
 The most isolating choices are those that are unpopular.
 There are two types of unpopular decisions: ones we make, and ones we where we are merely the bearer-of-bad news.
 Both of these can be rough, but yes, it is harder when the unpopular decision is perceived to be the leaders’ decisions.
 Those choices especially amplify the differences in authority.